eonx-com/easy-monorepo/packages/EasyRepository/docs/laravel_doctrine_orm_install.md

 ## AbstractDoctrineRepository

-This package provides you with `StepTheFkUp\EasyRepository\Implementations\Doctrine\ORM\AbstractDoctrineRepository` which has everything setup for you to implement the generic `ObjectRepositoryInterface` using Doctrine ORM, and take advantage of the dependency injection.
+This package provides you with `LoyaltyCorp\EasyRepository\Implementations\Doctrine\ORM\AbstractDoctrineRepository` which has everything setup for you to implement the generic `ObjectRepositoryInterface` using Doctrine ORM, and take advantage of the dependency injection.
 Using this abstraction is completely optional you could create your own, but we recommend to use it to avoid you doing work already done.